storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 ![][Create-New-Outline-Dialog]

-Clicking on Sample Stories on the left tab displays a list of sample outlines installed with StoryBuilder for you to play with.
+Clicking on Sample Stories on the left tab displays a list of sample outlines installed with StoryCAD for you to play with.
 If you intend to change a sample, we recommend saving it to a different location before doing so.

 Only one story outline can be open at a time.
 If you open a new file you'll be prompted to save the current file first if it’s been modified.

-## The StoryBuilder User Interface ##
+## The StoryCAD User Interface ##
-The StoryBuilder User Interface
+The StoryCAD User Interface

 ![][User-Interface]